 - Fair play: The editor(s) should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 - Confidentiality: The editor(s) must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, other editorial advisers, and the publisher, as appropriate.

-- Acknowledgment of sources: Proper acknowledgment to others is always written.
+- Acknowledgement of sources: Proper acknowledgement to others is always written.

 - Disclosure and conflicts of interest: The editors should require all contributors to disclose relevant competing interests and publish corrections if competing interests are revealed after publication.
 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
 If needed, other appropriate action should be taken, such as the publication of a retraction or expression of concern.

 - Journal self-citation: The editor(s) should direct authors to relevant literature as part of the peer review process, however, this should never extend to blanket instructions to cite individual journals

 - Involvement and cooperation in investigations: Every reported act of unethical publishing behaviour must be looked into, even if it is discovered years after publication.
 The editor of the journal should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper, in conjunction with the publisher (or society).